Jason Gurka: Colorado Rockies

-Gurka signed a minor league deal with the Rockies on December 16, 2014.
-Gurka was called up to the majors for the first time on August 28, 2015.
+Gurka signed a minor league deal with the Colorado Rockies on December 16, 2014.
+Gurka was promoted to the major leagues for the first time on August 28, 2015.
+He replaced Carlos Gonzalez in right field in the bottom of the sixteenth inning against the Los Angeles Dodgers on September 16.
+In 9 appearances during his rookie campaign, Gurka struggled to a 9.39 ERA with 7 strikeouts across 7 2/3 innings pitched.
+On December 2, 2015, the Rockies non–tendered Gurka, making him a free agent.

-He replaced Carlos Gonzalez in right field in the bottom of the sixteenth inning against the Los Angeles Dodgers on September 16, 2015.
-He elected free agency on December 2, 2015.
-On December 15, the Rockies re-signed Gurka to a minor league deal.
+On December 15, 2015, the Rockies re-signed Gurka to a minor league deal.
 His contract was selected to the majors on April 3, 2016.
-The Rockies organization released Gurka on August 20, 2016.
+In six appearances, Gurka struggled to a 9.31 ERA with 7 strikeouts over 9 2/3 innings of work.
+Gurka was released by the Rockies organization on August 20.